steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 ![Github new OAuth app](/screenshots/github-new-oauth-app.png)

-After you fill in your information, click Register Application.
+After you fill in your information, click **Register Application**.

 ## Get your credentials